To learn more check out our

 This means that to win this bet on the Patriots, the Pats need to win by 3.5 points or more.
 If you bet on the Eagles here, you would win the bet if they either win the game or lose by less than 3 points or more.

-The second set of numbers is the odds and it tells you how much the bet pays out.
-In this case, you have to bet $110 to win $100 in profit.
+The second set of numbers is the odds, and it tells you how much the bet pays out.
+In this case, you must bet $110 to win $100 in profit.

-Check out our guide to reading betting lines and odds for more info on that.
+Check out our guide to point spread betting for more info on how point spreads work.

 So you know which key numbers are important for each sport.
 Unfortunately, so does the bookmaker.
 As you can see in the example above, the point spread is often placed around a key number.
 Bookmakers will be reluctant to move off key numbers in the point spread since they are the most common margin of victory.

-However, there are still lots of ways to use key numbers to your advantage in point spread betting.
+However, there are still many ways to use key numbers to your advantage in point spread betting.

-When you see a point spread that is just over or under a key number (for example, 3.5 in the NFL) it’s an opportunity.
-If you think the underdog has a good chance of covering the spread, +3.5 is a great number to have since so many games end with a margin of three points.
+It's an opportunity when you see a point spread that is just over or under a key number (for example, 3.5 in the NFL).
+If you think the underdog has a good chance of covering the spread, +3.5 is a great number since so many games end with a margin of three points.

 In this example, if the underdog loses by a field goal, you still win your bet.

-The same concept can also be used for another really popular bet: Totals, also known as over/unders.
+The same concept can also be used for another popular bet: Totals, also known as over/unders.

 Point total betting is quite simple.
 You are betting that the total number of points scored by both teams combined will be either higher or lower than a certain number chosen by the sportsbook.
 In football, a typical point total bet might look like this: